harini-n/college-library/README.md

 # College-Library
-This website shows the no of copies of a book available in the college library.
+This website shows the number of copies of a book available in the college library.

 https://youtu.be/JXwhIJNhGEY